ashercohen/mirafintech/README.md

    `\du` to list users/roles: `mirafintech` should appear in the list \
    `\q` to exit the tool

-### Scripts for building and running the engine using command line / bash (no need for IDE)
+### Building and Running the engine
+- scripts are for bash/cmd and located under `engine` directory \
+- open bash/cmd and cd to `engine` directory and run:

 #### Linux/Mac
 - build: [build_engine.sh](https://github.com/ashercohen/mirafintech/blob/main/engine/build_engine.sh)